Erik-Rhoden/github-activity/README.md

 # github-activity

 The GitHub User Activity CLI is a no nonsense, low resource tool to retrieve data on commits, open issues, and starred repos.
+This was done as part of the Roadmap.sh Projects (https://roadmap.sh/projects/github-user-activity)

 ## Table of Contents